NeuroJSON/bjdata/Binary_JData_Specification.md

 (http://openjdata.org) to develop _portable, human-readable and high-performance_
-data annotation and serialization open-standards, aiming at facilitating scientific researchers, IT engineers, as well as general data users efficiently annotating and storing complex data structures arising in diverse domains.
+data annotation and serialization open-standards, aiming at facilitating scientific researchers, IT engineers, as well as general data users efficiently annotating and storing complex data structures arose in diverse domains.

 The OpenJData framework first converts complex data structures, such as N-D arrays, trees, tables and graphs into easy-to-serialize portable data annotations